Sean Lahman

 Sean Lahman (born June 9, 1968) (pronounced "lay-men") is an author and journalist.
 He is currently a reporter for the USA Today Network and Rochester Democrat and Chronicle and frequently makes public appearances to speak about database journalism, data mining and open-source databases.

-Sports research
+Baseball database

 He is most noted for the Lahman Baseball Database, a collection of baseball statistics for every team and player in Major League history.
 Starting in 1995, he made this database freely available for download from the Internet, helping to launch a new era of baseball research by making the raw data available to everyone.
 In addition to fostering research, the Lahman Database also made it possible for baseball simulation games, such as Baseball Mogul and Out of the Park Baseball, to recreate historical seasons from actual baseball history.